 - Transcriptions of conversations between patients and physicians

-- Saves time so the medical professional can spend more time offering patient care and less time updating records.
+- It saves time, so the medical professional can spend more time offering patient care and less time updating records.

 - Ensures more accurate records since the scribe is 100% focused on taking notes and capturing key details.

-- Frees the doctor up to concentrate on diagnosis and patient care.
+- It frees the doctor up to concentrate on diagnosis and patient care.

 - Helps prevent physician burnout.
 Many people who choose a career in medicine want to help patients.
 They often feel disappointed by how much time they spend on administrative tasks.

-- A trained, experienced medical scribe or transcriptionist ensures your practice follows Electronic Health Record efficiencies best practices without keeping specialized staff away from their core duties.
+- A trained, experienced medical scribe or transcriptionist ensures your practice follows Electronic Health Record efficiencies and best practices without keeping specialized staff away from their core duties.

 - A medical scribe may also assist a physician’s assistant, nurse, or other intake professionals for a more efficient intake process.